trento-project/docs/guides/manual-installation.md

 nginx -t
 ```

-If the configuration is correct, you should see something like:
+If the configuration is correct, the output should be like this:
 ```bash
 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```
-Otherwise the output will indicate what needs to be corrected.
+Otherwise the output will indicate what needs to be adjusted.

 **Step 6**: Reload Nginx to apply changes: